aaronj1335/the-geometry-of-innocent-signals-on-the-wire/report/report.md

 The first attack vector is the one [proposed by VeriFone][verifone_calls_out_square], which is basically just phishing.
 The attacker produces a clone of the Square app, and deceives the user into installing and running it.
 While this attack is certainly possible and seems plausible on the surface since there is no encryption between the card reader and the device, in practice it is quite unlikely.
 Some of the hurdles include:

-- Getting into the app store: Apple reviews every app before it gets into the app store.
+- Getting into the iTunes store: Apple reviews every app before it gets into the iTunes store.
 A clone of an app as high-profile as Square would be easily noticed and difficult to pass off as legitimate.

 - Making payments: Vendors will notice quickly that payments are not being processed, so even if a malicious app did make its way on the device, its impact would be severly limited.